dwp/hbase-to-mongo-export/README.md

 ### In an IDE or not containerized (with containerized hbase)

-This is slightly cumbersome as zookeeper gives the docker network name of the hbase which can't be resolved outside of docker, however this can be remedied if the name given by zooker is then entered into the local ```/etc/hosts``` file.
+This is slightly cumbersome as zookeeper gives the docker network name of the hbase host which can't be resolved outside of docker, however this can be remedied if the name given by zooker is then entered into the local ```/etc/hosts``` file.